ReclaimTheWild/priv_wiki/spells/zelda_phantom.md

     - elementalknight
 ---

-Originally posted on the official website on [September 1st, 2019](https://reclaimthewild.net/index.php/2019/09/01/post-idea-new-spells/)
+Originally posted on the official website on [October 1st, 2019](https://reclaimthewild.net/index.php/2019/10/01/new-spell-summon-phantom/)

 # Zelda's Phantom
 {: .no_toc }